We will have two labs during the course. Each submission of a lab

 Needless to say, each lab group must produce their own solution.
 If

 we catch you copying the solution of someone else, then this will have

 serious consequences.
 Among them is that you will fail the course.

 If you have questions regarding the labs, you are encouraged to post them to the course's Canvas page.

 Submission of labs is handled through the Fire reporting system, see below.

-The links will be activated before the first lecture on the topic
+Links to the labs will be activated before the first lecture on the topic

 of the lab takes place.